Categories

 IRT Saint Exupéry pursues a series of portraits devoted to the men and women who best represent the institute: its researchers.
 Their high-level skills and wealth of experience contribute hugely to IRT Saint Exupéry’s performance and unique position, which is so crucial for its members and partners.

-Can you tell us about your career so far?
+Can you tell us about your career?

 My childhood dream was to be a doctor.
 But after failing my first year at Montpellier, I decided to switch to physics.
 Today, in hindsight, choosing science has meant I’ve been able to enjoy a more varied career.

-What are your specialties on the Bordeaux site?
+What are your specialties on the bordeaux site?

 The other specialty in our Bordeaux entity are innovative assembly technologies that replace current technologies (drilling, bolting and chemical surface treatment) to reduce weight and environmental constraints and cut costs.
 Our main clients in this area, ArianeGroup and Safran Composites, are developing extensively in this field.